Athul8raj/Atria-assignment/README.md

 # Atria-assignment

-# Simple App for posting and querying sensor data
+## Simple App for posting and querying sensor data with chart and table display

 ## Frameworks used -
   Frontend - React library